godbus/dbus/README.markdown

 -------

-go.dbus is a simple library that implements native Go client bindings for the DBus message bus system
+go.dbus is a simple library that implements native Go client bindings for the DBus message bus system.

 ### Installation

-Because this package need some new reflection features, it currently requires a Go runtime built from the hg tip.
+Because this package needs some new reflection features, it currently requires a Go runtime built from the hg tip.
 (This will change once Go 1.1 is released.)

 If you have this, just run: